 These statistics are backed up by our own research, which clearly shows that gambling related addiction is becoming a major reason for why marriages are breaking down as shown in our graph above.

 The figures that we have produced are for uncontested divorce clients only, which is where the couples agree to not defend the divorce.

-We would suspect that solicitors who deal with contested divorce cases might not see as much of an increase in gambling related divorce cases in comparison with online uncontested divorce providers.
+We would suspect that solicitors who deal with contested divorce cases might not see as much of an increase in gambling-related divorce cases in comparison with online uncontested divorce providers.

-This assumption is based on the fact that defending a divorce costs thousands and is therefore most unlikely to see the same number of divorce cases relating to gambling as online divorce providers does.
+This assumption is based on the fact that defending a divorce costs thousands and is therefore most unlikely to see the same number of divorce cases relating to gambling as online divorce providers do.

 We understand how difficult a situation and time it can be when you are dealing with a divorce, which is why Divorce-Online.co.uk was originally designed back in 1999.

-We can provide you with a quick, easy and affordable way to deal with your divorce by taking away all of the associated stress and pain of dealing with the divorce process yourself brings.
+We can provide you with a quick, easy, and affordable way to deal with your divorce by taking away all of the associated stress and pain of dealing with the divorce process yourself brings.